tendermint/tendermint/spec/light-client/accountability/README.md

 * The validators in F1 will be detectable by the the fork accountability mechanisms.
 * The validators in F2 cannot be detected using this mechanism.
 Only in case they signed something which conflicts with the application this can be used against them.
-Otherwise they do not do anything incorrect.
+Otherwise they do not do anything incorrect. <!-- markdown-link-check-disable-next-line -->
 * This case is not covered by the report <https://docs.google.com/document/d/11ZhMsCj3y7zIZz4udO9l25xqb0kl7gmWqNpGVRzOeyY/edit?usp=sharing> as it only assumes at most 2/3 of faulty validators.

 **Q:** do we need to define a special kind of attack for the case where a validator sign arbitrarily state?
 It seems that detecting such attack requires a different mechanism that would require as an evidence a sequence of blocks that led to that state.
 This might be very tricky to implement.